 This web site will always be a ..."Work In Progress."

-Changes, updates, additions, and deletions will be made monthly.
-The last update to this web site was made March 7, 2019
+Changes, updates, additions, .and deletions will be made monthly.
+The last update to this vertical column of this web site was made May 18, 2019

 (C) COPYRIGHT JOHN E. MILLER